artefactual/archivematica-docs/user-manual/ingest/ingest.rst

    Transfer backlog search results in populating Originals pane

+Archivematica will display the directories in Transfer backlog including the number of objects in each directory.
 To hide directories from the Originals pane, click on the directory and click Hide.

 2. Drag and drop the transfer directory(ies) and/or object(s) you wish to